pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 TODO:  be sure to elaborate on resolving networking issues, such as proxies, firewalls, tls certificates, etc, etc.

-It is important that any performance issues be resolved or mitigated prior to an upgrade in order to keep the upgrade time required minimized.
+It is important that any performance issues be resolved or mitigated prior to an upgrade in order to keep the upgrade duration minimized.

 These are a few of the documents/tools that can help determine if